RaijinJS/Level-Up/README.md

 ![logo1](./public/logo1.png)
-# Level Up - The App to Develop Useless Skills (PRE-REFACTOR README)
+# Level Up - The App to Develop Useless Skills

 ## Introduction
 Welcome to "The App to Develop Useless Skills" - a unique and playful web application built with Next.js, MongoDB, Mongoose, Tailwind CSS (then converted to TypeScript and updated with NextAuth, Redux, and Jest).